Tila Tequila: Political views

 In December 2013, Nguyen posted an article on her website titled "Why I Sympathize with Hitler: Part I".
-In the post she calls Hitler "a good man" and additionally a “man of compassion.”
+In the post she calls Hitler "a good man" and additionally a "man of compassion."
 Additionally, she also posted a photo of herself with a Nazi armband, posing with a gun in front of a photo of the Auschwitz concentration camp.
 In other posts, she also said that she believes that Eastern European Jewish people are descended from the Khazar people.
 On her blog she also claimed that Elisa Lam and Paul Walker were killed in "ritualistic murders".

 In 2015, she endorsed Donald Trump for President and cited his opposition to Trans-Pacific Partnership as a reason.

-In August 2015, Tequila became a contestant in the sixteenth series of British television reality game show Celebrity Big Brother, but was asked to leave the program on its second day when producers became aware of her comments about Hitler and photos.
+In August 2015, Nguyen became a contestant in the sixteenth series of British television reality game show Celebrity Big Brother, but was asked to leave the program on its second day when producers became aware of her comments about Hitler and photos.
 She subsequently apologized for her earlier comments, blaming them on depression and drug addiction saying that she is “deeply sorry for my irresponsible, reckless and selfish actions and I hope that everyone can forgive me for the pain that I may have caused.”

 On May 6, 2016, Nguyen tweeted that Jewish-American political commentator Ben Shapiro should "be gassed and sent back to Israel" and later posted that "There are only two things in this world, for which I would gladly sacrifice my own life; the destruction of all Jews and preservation of the white race" and "You know what will help Asians earn respect?
 An Asian version of Adolf Hitler… I want that person to be me; I want to save the world from this Zionist disease!".

-In June 2016, Tila Tequila accused Sarah Silverman and the Jews of killing Jesus before saying the comedian was next on a "celebrity sacrifice" list.
+In June 2016, Nguyen accused Sarah Silverman and the Jews of killing Jesus before saying the comedian was next on a "celebrity sacrifice" list.

 She has made associations with the alt-right and neo-Nazism.
 On November 19, 2016, she attended an alt-right National Policy Institute meeting celebrating the election of Donald Trump, organized by white supremacist Richard B. Spencer, and posted photos on social media of herself doing a Nazi salute.
 One was posted to Twitter with the text "Seig heil!" [sic] and a raised hand.
 On November 22, 2016, her account was suspended by Twitter.
 Consequently, she joined Gab.

 She has expressed her views on several scientific topics as well.
 Tequila released a video on YouTube expressing anti-vaccine views saying "vaccines causes 240% of black boys to have Autism."
 She has also expressed her belief that the Earth is not a sphere but is flat.